ErikBoesen/mebots-example-javascript/README.md

 ```
 Replace `your_bot_shortname_here` with the shortname of your bot, which is visible while editing your bot on the MeBots web interface.

-Then, set the `BOT_TOKEN` environment variable in your shell to the token available in the bot editing panel.
+Then, set the `BOT_TOKEN` environment variable in your shell to the token available in the bot editing panel on the MeBots website.
 ```sh
 export BOT_TOKEN=0123456789abcdef
 ```